-A team of independent judges will serve on a panel for each of the four award categories – environmental, economic, community, and small city impact – and will select the winners.
+A team of independent judges will serve on a panel for each of the four award categories – Community, Economic, Environmental, and Greater Minnesota – and will select the winners.
 Judges will be comprised of leaders in government, environmental, business and/or academic professions.

 Applications will be evaluated by the judges based on measurable results of beneficial impact, use of innovative solutions, and incorporation of sustainability.

 Projects that serve as models for brownfield redevelopment by providing community benefits, such as improvement in quality-of-life issues, addressing environmental justice, and/or using public policy initiatives.

 Projects that serve as models for brownfield redevelopment by providing economic benefits such as job or housing creation, increase in tax base, and/or promotion of smart growth.